tayyabrehman96/Semantic-Compression-and-Conceptual-Symbolic/README.md

 ---

-This repository contains the implementation and experiments for a research project on **interpretable multi-label classification of Italian criminal news**.
-The work investigates how transformer-based sentence embeddings, when combined with deep classifiers and semantic reasoning techniques, can improve both **classification accuracy** and **interpretability** in forensic and legal NLP applications.
+This repository implements and analyzes interpretable multi-label classification of Italian criminal news using transformer embeddings, neural classifiers, and semantic clustering to enhance both accuracy and explainability.
+Critical for forensic and legal NLP applications, the approach demonstrates how high-performing models can also deliver transparent decision-making.

-The project integrates transformer embeddings, CNN-based classifiers, and clustering mechanisms to support rare-label detection and explainability.
-It demonstrates that high-performing models can also be interpretable and reliable, which is critical in sensitive domains such as law enforcement and justice systems.

 ---

+## Dataset

+This project uses **DICE: a Dataset of Italian Crime Event news**—an annotated corpus of Italian crime news from the province of Modena, spanning 2011 to 2021.
+DICE includes 10,395 news articles tagged across 13 crime categories, enriched with metadata such as geolocation, event date, and automatic/manual annotations of entities and relations :contentReference[oaicite:1]{index=1}.

+Because the dataset is shared under a **CC BY-NC-SA 4.0** license, you can redistribute and adapt it for non-commercial purposes with attribution :contentReference[oaicite:2]{index=2}.

+---

 ## Detailed Description

-1. **Transformer Embeddings**
+This project bridges high-accuracy transformer embeddings with interpretable reasoning, targeting forensic applications where transparency is vital.

-   Uses instruction-tuned multilingual embeddings (`E5-Large`) to capture nuanced semantics across Italian crime reports.
+- **Transformer Embeddings**: Leverages multilingual instruction-tuned embeddings (e.g., `E5-Large`) to capture nuanced semantics from Italian crime reports.

-2. **Neural Classifiers**
-   CNN-based multi-label classifiers trained on embeddings to categorize each article into multiple crime types.
+- **Neural Classifiers**: CNN-based multi-label models trained atop embeddings to predict multiple crime categories per article.

-3. **Semantic Clustering**
-   K-Means clustering enhances interpretability and rare-label detection, offering structured insights for investigators.
+- **Semantic Clustering**: K-Means clusters enhance interpretability and rare-label detection, providing structured semantic groupings for legal experts.

-4. **Evaluation Metrics**
-   - Macro-F1 score for imbalanced datasets
-   - Paired *t*-tests for statistical validity
+- **Evaluation**: Robust assessment using Macro-F1 (important for imbalanced data), paired *t*-tests for statistical reliability, and bootstrapped confidence intervals.
-   - Bootstrapped confidence intervals for robustness

 ---

-## Dataset
+## Results

-- **Domain:** Italian criminal news
-- **Split:** 80% training / 20% testing
-- **Labels:** Multi-label categories for different crime classes
-- ⚠️ Dataset is not included due to licensing restrictions — please prepare your own dataset in the same format.
+- Achieved **Macro-F1 ≈ 74%**, outperforming baseline and zero-shot approaches.
+- Semantic clustering notably improved rare-label detection and interpretability.
+- The framework confirms transformer embeddings serve not only as features but also as foundations for structured, explainable AI.

 ---

-## Results

-- Achieved **Macro-F1 ≈ 74%**
-- Outperformed baseline classifiers and zero-shot embedding methods
-- Semantic clustering improved rare-label detection and interpretability

-Outcome: The study confirms that transformer embeddings are not just powerful features but also enable **reasoning and explainable AI** in legal NLP contexts.

 ## Repository Structure

+├── Reasoning over Transformer Embeddings for Interpretable Crime News Classification.ipynb # Main notebook ├── data/ # Place DICE dataset here (not included)
+├── models/ # Pre-trained or fine-tuned models
+├── results/ # Experimental outputs and plots
+└── README.md # Project documentation